Viewing network connections

 - Execute an investigation based on connections or on any of the objects that participate directly or indirectly in a network connection: device, user, application, executable, binary, port or destination.

-- From the list of results, click the Network activity button placed at the top of the list.
+- From the list of results, click the Network button placed at the top of the list.

 You can also open the Network activity view from other contexts such as the device view or the services view.
 In any case, an underlying investigation is generated for you, displaying the Network activity that corresponds to that investigation.